mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 In retrospect, I think it would have been helpful to include a few key things in the LOI.
 It's still not binding, but it sets a baseline before the APA.

+They can review existing contracts and help you prepare the documents you'll need for standard due diligence so that you're not holding up the deal later.

+It's also a good time to see if you like working with this lawyer.
+Once you're in the middle of a contract negotiations, it's a big deal to fire your lawyer and pull in someone else.

+Review existing contracts that say what happens in a sale (look for terms like "transfer" or "notice").

-### Create an unofficial "small stuff" agreement with the buyer
+### Create an unofficial "small stuff agreement" with the buyer

 At the time of the sale, TinyPilot had a physical office.
-We had about $1k worth of equipment there, but it was spread over so many distinct items that selling everything would be tedious and costly.
-For example, we could sell our printer for maybe $40, but the cost of pulling an employee away from their normal responsibilities to sell a printer would likely be higher than $40.
+We had about $1k worth of equipment there, but it was spread over so many small items that selling everything would be tedious and costly.
+For example, we could sell our printer for $40, but the cost of interrupting an employee's normal work to sell a printer is higher than $40.

+Still, the stuff in TinyPilot's office was a business asset, so the buyer and I felt like we had to define in the asset purchase agreement what should happen to all that stuff.
+So we spent a few hours enumerating everything of value in the office, working out a timeline of when the buyer would clear it from the office, and how long I'd extend the lease to facilitate that.
+Between the two of us, we probably spent $2k on lawyer hours trying to work out how to handle this $1k of stuff that neither of us really wanted.

+If I were to do this again, I'd propose to the buyer a "small stuff agreement."
+This would sit outside of the official legal documents and maybe have some header at the top saying "Nothing in here is a legal contract."
+But it would be a place for the buyer and I to define expectations for small things that don't require lawyers.
+It would be good for things like office property where we need to decide _something_ but the stakes are so small that if one side

+Instead of the asset purchase agreement enumerating all the items in TinyPilot's office and working out how they'd transfer, we could say that the property in TinyPilot office is not part of the sale.
+And in our small stuff agreement, the buyer and I could privately work out a reasonable way to handle the office property.

 Look for opportunities to cut things out of the contract that don't matter.
 There were parts of the contract where we burned $1k in lawyer time on things that had a value of $500.